 - Coordinate and provide inputs into funder reports, monitor timely deliverables, and provide other support as needed

 - Promote uptake of research through writing WRI blogs, hosting webinars, and more

 - Share perspectives and insights via public speaking engagements and media interviews

 - Review draft research written by peers, especially those in WRI’s Food, Forests, and Climate Programs

-- Minimum of 5 years of full-time work experience on issues relating to agriculture, with at least 2 years of relevant work conducting independent research, analysis and publications on related topics.
+- Experience: You have a minimum of 8+ years of experience on issues relating to agriculture, with at least 4 years of relevant work conducting independent research, analysis and publications on related topics.
 Previous supervisory experience managing a team of one or more researchers is required.

 - Knowledge of agriculture methane issues (e.g., enteric methane, manure methane, rice methane)

 - Experience working in detail-oriented roles requiring high-level research/analytics skills and organization

 - Understanding of the Paris Agreement and UNFCCC processes